 Counseling: After the medical history and physical exam, your doctor should talk to you about any risk factors you may have and discuss what habits you should change to maintain good health.
 The physician will also tell you what lab tests you need and how often you should have them.

-: Some tests, such as mammography and pap smears, are usually based on guidelines set by respected research organizations.
+Lab Tests: Some tests, such as mammography and pap smears, are usually based on guidelines set by respected research organizations.
 In addition, your doctor may want to run tests for diabetes, sexually transmitted diseases, tuberculosis or prostate cancer, and to screen your heart, liver, kidney, blood and urine.
 The extent of other tests your doctor recommends will be determined by any risk factors you may have based on your medical or family history.

 The human body requires food to provide energy for all life process and for growth, repair and maintenance of cells and tissues.
 The dietetic needs vary according to age, sex and occupation.
 A balanced diet contains different types of foods in such quantities and proportions that the need for calories, minerals, vitamins and other nutrients is adequately met and small provision is made for extra nutrients to with stand short duration of leanness.
 Eating a well balanced diet on a regular basis and staying at your ideal weight are critical factors in maintaining your emotional and physical well-being.
 Being over weight/under weight can lead to certain chronic conditions such as diabetes, high blood pressure and heart disease.